MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="return-value"></a>Valore restituito

-Diverso da zero se sul posto di modifica è abilitata. in caso contrario 0.
+Valore diverso da zero se la modifica sul posto è abilitata, 0 in caso contrario.

 ### <a name="remarks"></a>Note